dimagi/outlier-detect-workflow/README.md

 ./run.sh
 ```

-This command assumes the following parameters are set in your environment variables:
+This command assumes CommCare authentication parameters are set in your environment variables.
+For more details, see ".env_template" file for all necessary environment variables.

-More information on the required arguments are here:
-- commcare hq: URL, such as https://www.commcarehq.org, or alias like "local" or "prod"
-- commcare username: CommCare username
-- commcare api key or password: Credentials needed to run CommCare Data Export tool
-- commcare auth-mode: 'apikey' or 'password' to indicate which [authentication method](https://confluence.dimagi.com/display/commcarepublic/Authentication) to run CommCare Data Export tool
-- commcare password: CommCare user password
-- commcare owner id: CommCare owner id

 You can also pass a .env file (see ".env_template") to this command: